AsarRec: Adaptive Sequential Augmentation for Robust Self-supervised Sequential Recommendation: EXPERIMENTS

 \subsubsection{Robustness against Noise}

 We further evaluate the robustness of \textbf{AsarRec} by injecting random noise into user interaction sequences, with noise ratios ranging from 0.1 to 0.5.
-A noise ratio of 0.1 indicates that 10\% of the original sequence is replaced by randomly sampled irrelevant items.
-Due to space limitations, Figure~\ref{fig:all_noise} reports representative results (complete results are provided in Appendix~\ref{sec:ap_noise}, Figure~\ref{fig:ap_all_noise}).
+A noise ratio of 0.1 indicates that 10\% of the original sequence is replaced by randomly sampled irrelevant items, as shown in Figure~\ref{fig:all_noise}.
 We find:

 \begin{itemize}[leftmargin=*] \item \textbf{AsarRec exhibits strong robustness.} AsarRec consistently outperforms all baseline methods under varying noise levels, demonstrating a notably slower performance degradation as noise increases.
 This confirms its ability to effectively mitigate the impact of noisy interactions.